Regents product Will Stone looking to become next great kicker at Texas

 Ever since Regents kicker Will Stone committed to Texas in June, though, life’s been a lot less lonely.

 “Naturally, Texas football, that whole brand, when you put that, stick it on your name, you’re gonna get a lot more followers, a lot more people reaching out to you,” Stone said.
 “Twitter-wise and Instagram, stuff like that, a lot of people reaching out because it’s Texas football.
-It’s one of the best names in the country, so you’re naturally gonna get a ton of people that wanna get involved with that sort of thing.”
+It’s one of the best names in the country, so you’re naturally going to get a ton of people that want to get involved with that sort of thing.”

 Even though he had an offer from Michigan State and figured to get plenty more through his senior season, committing to Texas was a no-brainer.

-Stone’s hoping to follow in the steps of other former local stars who’ve gone on to success at Texas and beyond, like recent draft pick Sam Ehlinger, current kicker Cameron Dicker or future hall of famer Justin Tucker.
+Stone’s hoping to follow in the steps of other former local stars who’ve gone on to success at Texas and beyond, like recent draft pick Sam Ehlinger, current kicker Cameron Dicker or future NFL Hall of Famer Justin Tucker.

 But unlike Dicker, Ehlinger or Tucker, Stone might be kicking in the SEC.
-After committing to Texas when it was in the Big 12, he figures to be facing a future kicking against the likes of Alabama, LSU and Georgia.
+After committing to Texas when it was in the Big 12, he figures to be facing a future with kicks against Alabama, LSU and Texas A&M.

-I think it’s pretty cool because I think the new coaching staff that coach Sarkisian’s brought, I think they’re really gonna open a lot of eyes after moving to the sec,” Stone said.
+I think it’s pretty cool because I think the new coaching staff that coach Sarkisian’s brought, I think they’re really going to open a lot of eyes after moving to the SEC,” Stone said.
 “I think they’re gonna do really well wherever they are.
-I think coach Sarkisian’s gonna do really well at Texas in the next upcoming years.”
+I think coach Sarkisian’s going to do really well at Texas in the next upcoming years.”

 Stone’s planning on being a part that success.
 However lonely he is doing it.